SnowShock35/jei-integration/README.md

 Tooltips are extremely helpful to pack developers, mod developers and players for providing the player with helpful insights about a particular block/item's traits.
 By default, JEI Integration tooltips come disabled as to allow you, the player or pack maker the control over what is shown and how.

 The list of available tooltips is as follows:

+#### 1.18 and Above

+- **Burn Time** - Displays the number of ticks (20 ticks = 1 second) any burnable item in game will burn for.
+- **Durability** - Displays the durability of an item where applicable (e.g. tools, weapons, armour, etc).
+The tooltip shows both total durability and remaining durability.
+- **Enchantability** - Displays the enchantability of an item where applicable (e.g. tools, weapons, armour, etc.)
+- **Hunger/Saturation** - Displays both the hunger and saturation values that the particular food item will restore.
+(As of version 3.1.0.)
+- **Max Stack Size** - Displays the maximum stack size of an item - usually 64, but in some cases, like ender pearls, it's 16.
+- **NBT Data** - Displays all NBT data stored on a block/item e.g. enchantments.
+- **Registry Name** - Displays the block/item's internal ID, registry name or namespace name (e.g. minecraft:apple).
+While already available in the game (using `f3+h`), JEI Integration gives players more options as to how it appears in the tooltip.
+- **Tags** - Displays the tags for a given block/item.
+E.g. forge:storage_blocks, minecraft:planks.
+(As of version 3.1.0.)
+- **Translation Key** - Displays the translation key for a given block/item.
+E.g. block.minecraft.stone.
+(Useful for mod translators.)

 #### 1.15 and Above